troclaux/notes/leetcode.md

 - when using recursion, handle base cases
 - read documentation
 - recognize common problem-solving patterns:
-  - sliding window
-  - two pointers
+  - sliding window: use two pointers
   - fast-slow pointers
 - recognize when to use algorithms
   - divide and conquer